jasonhemann/20FA-2800/index.md

 ## Classes and Labs

-This being a Nu-Flex class, students may attend in different ways.
+This being a [NUflex](https://nuflex.northeastern.edu/) class, students may attend in different ways.

  |         |       |       |         |             |                  |
  | Lecture | 18279 | Jason | M, W, R | 13:15-14:40 | East Village 002 |